fireis/wav2kp/docs/diary.md

 - My main objective today is to make a first feature extraction applying wav2vec2 to the CH-Unicamp dataset;
 - Tested the facebook/wav2vec2-large-xlsr-53-portuguese model and found out that it performs well in speech recognition.
 My conclusion is that I can the actual sentences extracted from the audio by this model as input to my LSTM  in a semi-supervised manner.
 I also tested the facebook/wav2vec2-base-960h and realized that, although the words were incorrect, the phonemes I imagine when reading the generated text make sense when comparing to the actual sentence.
 It seems to be a good option for a multilingual project, but we might stick to Portuguese this time as the dataset is fully in pt-br.
 - Now, I'm going to research a bit more on LSTMs with varying input and output sizes.
 This will help if using either MFCC extracted from the audio or the words from the wav2vec2 model.

+## Day 5 - 04/12/2021

+- Understand if we could use wav2vec2 to determine the timing for each word.
+This could be then used to crop the audio signals to be used as input to the LSTM.

+## Days 6, 7 and 8 - 04/12/2021 - 04/15/2021

+- Tried to find if wav2vec2 would be able to produce the time period for each word, but I concluded that this would be unfeasible due to its structure;
+- Researched LSTM and audio processing option.
+Decided to try using MFCC with window of 33ms as the videos are 29.97 FPS, so we should have a window per frame.
+I believe this wouldn't be necessary, but at least it is a way to justify the window;